Efficient Extensional Binary Tries: Defining functions with case analysis, in Coq

 \subsection{Tactical function definition.}

 Here is a definition \lstinline{combine'_by_tac} that produces the same function as the 49-case \lstinline{combine'} described above: \begin{coq} Fixpoint combine'_by_tac (m1: tree' A) (m2: tree' B) {struct m1} : tree C. Proof. destruct m1 as [ r1 | x1 | x1 r1 | l1 | l1 r1 | l1 x1 | l1 x1 r1 ]; destruct m2 as [ r2 | x2 | x2 r2 | l2 | l2 r2 | l2 x2 | l2 x2 r2 ]; (apply Node; [ solve [ exact (combine'_by_tac l1 l2) | exact (combine'_l l1) | exact (combine'_r l2) | exact Empty] | solve [ exact (f (Some x1) (Some x2)) | exact (f None (Some x2)) | exact (f (Some x1) None) | exact None] | solve [ exact (combine'_by_tac r1 r2) | exact (combine'_l r1) | exact (combine'_r r2) | exact Empty ] ]).
-Defined. \end{coq} The first line describes a \emph{goal:} define a recursive function of a particular type by structural induction on "m1".
-The ``Proof'' is a case analysis describe in Coq's tactic language: the \lstinline{destruct} builds a pattern-\lstinline{match} into the ``proof'' (in this case, into the ``program'').
+Defined. \end{coq} This definition is in the same context that binds parameters \lst{A,B,C,f} as the definition above of \lst{combine'}.
+The first line describes a \emph{goal:} define a recursive function of a particular type by structural induction on \lst{m1}.
+The ``Proof'' is a case analysis described in Coq's tactic language: the \lstinline{destruct} builds a pattern-\lstinline{match} into the ``proof'' (in this case, into the ``program'').
 So we start with two nested 7-case matches, that is, a 49-case double pattern match.
 Each one of those has a right-hand-side that's an application of the \lstinline{Node} pseudo constructor, so we say \lstinline{apply Node} in the tactic language.
 Since \lstinline{Node} is a 3-argument function, we have three subgoals remaining, separated by the punctuation \lstinline{[$~~$|$~~$|$~~$]}.
-In each case, we try four different things (the \lstinline{exact} tactics), but in each case, only one of those four will type-check, and that is the one that will be chosen for use in defining the function.
+In each case, we try four different things (the \lstinline{exact} tactics), in the order given.
+The first of the four that type-checks is the one that will be chosen for use in defining the function.

 The reader may not be confident that this defines the right function!
 Indeed, the author of the tactic may not be confident.
 One can gain confidence by this theorem, which shows that the new implementation is $\beta\!\delta$-convertible with the hand-written 49-case version: \begin{coq} Lemma combine'_by_tac_eq: combine'_by_tac = combine'.
 Proof. reflexivity.
 Qed. \end{coq}